Chezzuss/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_09.md

 \vec{v} = (2\hat{i} - 4\hat{j} + \hat{k}) \ \mathrm{m/s}
 $$

-in a region where the magnetic field is
+in a magnetic field

 $$
 \vec{B} = (\hat{i} + 2\hat{j} - \hat{k}) \ \mathrm{T}
 $$

-Find the magnitude of the magnetic force experienced by the proton.
+Find the magnitude of the magnetic force on the proton.

 ## Theory

-The magnetic part of the Lorentz force is
+The magnetic force acting on a moving charged particle is given by the Lorentz force equation:

 $$
 \vec{F} = q\vec{v} \times \vec{B}